DuncanMays/axon-ECRG/README.md

 BaseException: your code sucks!!!
 ```

+If your worker is at a public IP, be careful sending error traces back to remote users.
+These error traces can reveal important information about your system, like the name of your home folder and details about the structure of the service.
+Errors should be caught and only sterile errors without any private information should be sent back to client.

 ## Worker Discovery

 It can be a logistical challenge to keep track of the IP addresses of the workers on your network.
 Fortunetely this problem can be solved with a simple service, the `SignUpService`: